-Fourth, as discussed above, parts (v) and (vi) weaken the extent that insiders hold FTA exclusion incentives.
-Part (v) says insiders may not hold FTA exclusion incentives when the least attractive country is an insider.14 Thus, FTA exclusion incentives need only exist when the two most attractive countries are insiders.
-Part (vi) says the insiders j and k do not hold FTA exclusion incentives when i prefers remaining the outsider over subsequent FTA formation with the most attractive insider.
-Given part (ii) says this is only possible when the outsider is the most attractive country, part (vi) is quite weak: if the most attractive country i is attractive enough that it does not benefit from FTA formation with the most attractive do not want to exclude the most attractive country i.
+Part (i) says insiders may not hold FTA exclusion incentives when the least attractive country is an insider.
+Part (ii) is quite weak: the least attractive countries j and k do not hold FTA exclusion incentives when the most attractive country i is the outsider and i is attractive enough that it does not benefit from FTA formation with the most attractive insider j.